Nathan Hauritz: International career

 Hauritz's domestic season was not prosperous for NSW in the 2011–12 season, with NSW sitting last on the Sheffield Shield ladder.
 Hauritz moved back to his original State, Queensland with fellow NSW batsmen Usman Khawaja.

 Life after cricket

 Hauritz now works as a cricket coach and consultant at schools.
 He coaches at Brisbane cricket club Northern Suburbs He lives in Bulimba.

+Nathan Haurtiz was spin bowling coach of Ireland Men's cricket team till July 2023.